thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

 # Can be overwritten by a path relative to 'geekdocEditPath'
 geekdocFilePath =

-# Set to mark page as flat section (file-tree menu only)
+# Set to mark page as flat section (file-tree menu only).
 geekdocFlatSection = true

-# Set true to hide page or section from side menu (file-tree menu only)
+# Set true to hide page or section from side menu (file-tree menu only).
 geekdocHidden = true

 # Set false to show this page as a file-tree menu entry when you want it to be hidden in the sidebar.
 # NOTE: Only applies when 'geekdocHidden = true'.
 geekdocHiddenTocTree = true

-# Set to true to make a section foldable in side menu (file-tree menu only)
+# Set to true to make a section foldable in side menu.
 geekdocCollapseSection = true

-# Add an anchor link to headlines
+# Add an anchor link to headlines.
 geekdocAnchor = true
 ```